Col-E/InstrumentationServer/README.md

 # Instrumentation Server

-A minimal client-server library that allows simple interaction with a remote process's `Instrumentation` API over a command system.
+A minimal client-server library that allows simple interaction with a remote process's `Instrumentation` API over a message system.

 ## Usage